 “I DON’T KNOW ANYTHING!”

-Diaz kept his eyes on Andrew as he nods, listening to Jones.
+Diaz kept his eyes on Andrew as he nodded, listening to Jones.

 “Looks like you’re free to go, Mr. Waters.
 Footage from your work confirms you were in the office when the robbery took place.”